jupyter-book/jupyter-book/docs/content/figures.md

 parse:
   myst_enable_extensions:
     # don't forget to list any other extensions you want enabled,
     # including those that are enabled by default!
+See here: https://jupyterbook.org/en/stable/customize/config.html
     - html_image
 ```